nreis11/tron/README.md

 ```

 ## Known issues

-- Mac required (afplay) for audio to work correctly
+- Mac required (afplay) for the audio to work correctly
-- Collision detection is dodgy at higher light cycle speeds.

 ## License